Exclusive: Turkey's banks shy away from Erdogan's 'crazy' canal - sources

 “Definitely we don’t want to give a loan to this kind of project because of the environmental issues,” a second senior banker told Reuters, adding that signatory banks must abide by the U.N.-backed sustainability pact.

-In 2019, the canal’s price tag was estimated at 75 million lira - or $13 billion at the time - in a government report.
+In 2019, the canal’s price tag was estimated at 75 billion lira - or $13 billion at the time - in a government report.

 ‘PROFITABLE PROJECT’